pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 }
 ```

 As you can see above, we walk through each pixel.
-We extra r, g, and b.
+We extract r, g, and b from
+the image.
 We compute a luminance value.
-We convert that to a bin index and increment
+We convert that to a bin index and
-that bin's count.
+increment that bin's count.

 Once we have that data we can graph it.
 The main graph function just
 draws a line for each bin multiplied by some scale and the height of